keboola/app-scaffold/README.md

 There are 3 actions available `create.configuration` , `create.configrows`, `create.orchestration`

-component path `payload.configuration.parameters` can be set with component parameters injected by runner
+Action path `payload.configuration.parameters` can be overide with parameters injected by runner.

 ```
 {
     "parameters": {
         "ReviewsReviewTrackers": {
-            "writer01": {
+            "writer01": {  // refer to component config id
                 "parameters":{...}
             }
         }